kovanic/Read_the_meter/README.md

 This repository contains all data and code related to term project on course "Introduction in Computer Vision" at Skoltech.

+Goal of the project is to detect digits on water meter accurately.

 Authors: Valerii Kornilov, Sergey Petrakov

 Structure: